 Mettamorphsis

 Mettamorphsis had a Catholic upbringing and education, but found a home in the Dharma after many years of serious illness.
 In 2010, she felt called to give up having a fixed abode and live life as a modern-day nomad or, as she prefers to call it, lily padding.
-She currently lives and works on an organic regenerative farm, embodying metta meditation in everyday farming life.
+She is currently a live-in volunteer at a retreat center in Wales, embodying metta meditation in everyday life.

 Living Metta is published monthly.